-The Board has fixed the close of business on August 21, 2009, as the record date for determination of stockholders entitled to notice of, and to vote at, the meeting.
-On August 21, 2009, the Company had outstanding 8,175,550 shares of common stock, \$1.00 par value per share ("Common Stock") (excluding 988,389 treasury shares), each of which entitled the holder to one vote.
+The Board has fixed the close of business on August 20, 2010, as the record date for determination of stockholders entitled to notice of, and to vote at, the meeting.
+On August 20, 2010, the Company had outstanding 8,241,473 shares of common stock, \$1.00 par value per share ("Common Stock") (excluding 922,467 treasury shares), each of which entitled the holder to one vote.
 No shares of preferred stock were outstanding as of such date.
 A majority of the outstanding shares of Common Stock, represented in person or by proxy, constitutes a quorum.
-Rights of appraisal or similar rights of dissenters are not available to shareholders of the Company with respect to any matter to be acted upon at the Annual Meeting.
+Rights of appraisal or similar rights of dissenters are not available to stockholders of the Company with respect to any matter to be acted upon at the Annual Meeting.

 A stockholder who abstains from voting on any or all proposals will be included in the number of stockholders present at the meeting for the purpose of determining the presence of a quorum.
-Broker nonvotes also will be counted for the purpose of determining the presence of a quorum.
+Broker non-votes also will be counted for the purpose of determining the presence of a quorum.

-Brokers who do not receive a stockholder's instructions are entitled to vote on the election of directors and the ratification of the independent auditors.
+Please note that this year the rules that govern how brokers vote your shares have changed.
+Brokers who do not receive a stockholder's instructions are not entitled to vote on the election of directors but are entitled to vote on the ratification of the independent auditors.
+Please vote your proxy so your vote can be counted.
 Broker non-votes and stockholder abstentions will have no effect on the outcome of the election of directors, but stockholder abstentions will have the same practical effect as a negative vote on the proposal ratifying the appointment of the independent auditors.